 A credit repair company’s rate really depends on the services you require or request.
 A comprehensive program may provide services that include:

 For this package, you could be paying anywhere from $30 to $100 per month, with a setup fee ranging from $15 to $90.
-The cheapest credit repair cost occurs when you fix your credit yourself.
-That option costs around $30, but you do all the time-consuming work yourself.

 Before you sign or buy anything, read the contract and ask questions about the rates and services.
 Offers that sound too good are usually trouble.